AshleyDawson/DoctrineFlysystemBundle/README.md

 }
 ```

-Note: the field named "uploaded_file" maps to a parameter within the `AshleyDawson\DoctrineGaufretteStorableBundle\Model\UploadedFileTrait`.
+Note: the field named "uploaded_file" maps to a parameter within the `AshleyDawson\DoctrineFlysystemBundle\ORM\StorableTrait`.
 If you'd like to change this, simply add an accessor to your entity to act as a proxy:

 ```php
 <?php